Table of contents

 Liquidity reserves 12 months of PITIA mortgage payments

-No U.S. credit report or visa required: Some lenders require a U.S. credit report or temporary visa, but OfferMarket and certain DSCR lenders can approve foreign nationals without these, making it easier for international investors to qualify.
+No U.S. credit report or visa required: Some lenders require a U.S. credit report or temporary visa, but OfferMarket and certain DSCR lenders can approve foreign nationals without these items, making it easier for international investors to qualify.

 Proof of identity: You must provide a valid, unexpired passport from your country of residence or citizenship.